-With their small clusters of flowers, sweet Williams offer a splash of color right through the summer.
-Under the right conditions, these biennials can bloom from May through to October in their flowering year.
+With their small clusters of flowers, Sweet Williams offer a splash of color right through the summer.
+Under the correct conditions, these biennials can bloom from May through to October in their flowering year.
 Their bright range of colors includes reds, pinks, whites, purples, and variegates.
 Some flowers are fragrant, but many cultivars are scentless.
-Their fringed and bearded petals are what gives them their alternative "bearded pink" name.
+Their fringed and bearded petals are what give them their alternative "bearded pink" name.

 Is Sweet William easy to care for?

-You might only get one flowering season out of these plants, but at least they are low-maintenance and easy to look after.
-Providing they get the right conditions, sweet Williams will provide you with a proliferation of blooms with minimal effort.
+You might only get one flowering season out of these plants, but they are low-maintenance and easy care Providing they are grown under the right conditions, Sweet William provide a proliferation of blooms for minimal effort.

 How long does sweet William live?

-Although technically short-lived perennials, these plants are usually grown as biennials.
+Although technically a short-lived perennial, these plants are usually grown as biennials.
 Generally, they will only produce foliage during their first year of growth and then an abundance of blooms in their second year before dying at the end of the bloom season.
-Occasionally, they will bloom again for a third season.
+Occasionally, they will bloom again for the third season.

-This species is a popular cut flower because it is long-lasting and has a strong stem and large, attractive flower heads.
+This species is a popular cut flower because it is long-lasting, has a strong stem, and large, attractive flower heads.
 Healthy cut flowers can last several weeks.

 Toxic Plants (by Common Name).
 University of California Agriculture and Natural Resources.